 counterfeit productions was so great that a strange kind of sorting

-out, or selection, took place at the first Council of Nicaea, resulting
+, took place at the first Council of Nicaea, resulting

 in the choice of four so-called canonical Gospels.
 It is evident, too,